 Blood tests including baseline CBC and a metabolic panel can highlight the presence of anemia (B12 or iron deficiency) or liver disease.
 Special serology such as normal anti-neutrophil cytoplasmic antibodies (ANCA) and raised anti-saccharomyces cerevisiae antibodies (ASCA) can distinguish Crohn's disease from ulcerative colitis.
 C-reactive protein (CRP) or sedimentary rate (ESR) can reflect the severity of the inflammation.

 CT scan/MRE of the abdomen and pelvis can detect abscesses and fistulization.
 The choice between CT or MR enterography is largely directed at minimizing radiation exposure in younger populations.
 Both give a higher definition of the diseased intestine.
 However, MRI can provide more detail when investigating the fistulizing disease.
 The use of video capsule endoscopy (VCE) can visualize the small bowel for CD when regular endoscopy or colonoscopy cannot reach to visualize these areas.
 Capsule endoscopy can only detect mucosal changes, whereas MRI can detect transmural inflammation and also identify other complications.

 Before initiation of any treatment, vaccination history (tetanus, diphtheria, pertussis, HPV, influenza, pneumococcal, hepatitis A, hepatitis B, MMR, VZV) should be known, if no prior history titers of MMR, VZV, and hepatitis A/B should be checked.
 Baseline PPD with CXR should also be checked before any treatment.
 Baseline thiopurine methyltransferase (TPMT) levels should be checked before deciding on treatment options.
-Low levels of TMPT may result in increased risk of side effects, whereas very high levels may decrease the effectiveness of prescribed treatment.
+Low levels of TMPT may result in an increased risk of side effects, whereas very high levels may decrease the effectiveness of prescribed treatment.

 The medical treatment is broadly grouped into two classes: